sunderedsystems/sunderedcore/docs/techniques.md

 ### Technique Proficiency

-- You **add proficiency** to all known techniques—even if not proficient in the related ability score.
 - These are specializations you’ve **mastered** and perform efficiently.
+- However, you **only** add proficiency to known techniques if proficient in the related ability score.

 ### Technique Capacity